Harmontown/harmontown.github.io/docs/_episodes/025/index.md

 title:                "Death, Fascism and the Pursuit of Not Remaking Robocop"
 image:                "episode-placeholder.jpg"
 description: >
   Special guest Greg Proops returns!
 The question of what happens after you die remains unanswered, but tangents include mental illness, poverty and misunderstood Van Halen lyrics.
-Meanwhile, in D&D world, Sharpie and Quark claim their Embermauler boun...
+Meanwhile, in D&D world, Sharpie and Quark claim their Embermauler bounty, buy horses and do improv in a forest with an old unicorn friend.
 showDate:
 releaseDate:          "2012-10-19 02:09:00Z"
 duration:             "01:06:17"